Exact Rotating Wave Approximation: Introduction

-Our approach to the driven qubit problem is based on a tool that we call the Magnus-Taylor expansion.
-This tool involves a Magnus expansion of the Hamiltonian (\ref{Hlab}) (transformed to the rotating-frame) combined with replacing the envelope function $H_1(t)$ with its Taylor series---a crucial step which allows us to explicitly evaluate the integrals occurring in the Magnus expansion.
-Using this Magnus-Taylor expansion, we derive our main results: a time-dependent effective Hamiltonian and associated kick operators, both given as a series expansion in the inverse drive frequency $1/\omega$.
-In combination with the kick operators, this effective Hamiltonian generates a trajectory that agrees with a set of stroboscopically-defined points along the exact qubit trajectory.
+To approach the driven qubit problem described above, we introduce the \emph{Magnus-Taylor expansion}, a new method for time-dependent perturbation theory [see Sec.~\ref{MT}].
+When considering, for example, the rotating-frame Hamiltonian that corresponds to Eq.~(\ref{Hlab}), this method combines a Magnus expansion with a Taylor series of the amplitude function $H_1(t)$ in a way that allows us to evaluate the integrals occurring in the Magnus expansion asymptotically.
+Using this Magnus-Taylor expansion, we derive our main results: a time-dependent effective Hamiltonian and associated kick operators, each given as a series expansion in the inverse drive frequency.
+This Hamiltonian, in combination with the kick operators, generates what we call an effective time evolution that agrees with the exact time evolution at periodic, or stroboscopically-defined, points in time.

-Our effective Hamiltonian (referred to as $\H_{\eff}$, described in Sec.~\ref{HamiltoniansEff}) explicitly depends not only on the envelope function $H_1(t)$ but also on its time derivatives $\dot H_1(t)$, $\ddot H_1(t)$, etc., all of which are assumed to change little over the period of the drive.
-To be more precise, in our theory $\H_\eff (t)$ is an explicit {\em local} function of the envelope function and its derivatives, i.e.,
+Our effective Hamiltonian, denoted $\H_{\eff}$, explicitly depends not only on the envelope $H_1(t)$, but also on its time derivatives $\dot H_1(t)$, $\ddot H_1(t)$, \ldots, all of which are assumed to change only slightly over the period of the drive.
+To be precise, in our theory $\H_\eff (t)$ is an explicit {\em local} function of the envelope and its derivatives, i.e.,

 We took inspiration in this from the Local Density Approximation of the Density Functional Theory for electronic structure.
+Our central assumption on a slowly varying, weak drive amplitude can be formulated as follows: for all times $t$ we require

+where $\dersub{H_1}{k}$ denotes the $k$th derivative of the envelope.
+While this assumption seems to considerably limit the applicability of our theory, below in Sec.~\ref{intro:gauge_kicks} we introduce the role of kick operators that are used to account for more realistic drives.
 From Eq.~(\ref{HEffDD}) it is clear that $\H_{\eff}$ has only a slow time dependence compared to the rotating-frame Hamiltonian, which, as noted above, contains terms oscillating at frequency $2\omega$.
-The effective Hamiltonian is therefore, similar to the RWA Hamiltonian, easy to integrate numerically.
-At the same time, our method allows the determination of an arbitrarily accurate stroboscopic time evolution by terminating the effective Hamiltonian series at desired order $1/\omega^k$.
-Since our approach combines the advantageous features of the RWA with the ability to obtain an arbitrarily high accuracy, we call our effective Hamiltonian method the "Exact" Rotating Wave Approximation \cite{not-unrelated_approximations}.
+The effective Hamiltonian is therefore, similar to the RWA Hamiltonian, relatively easy to integrate numerically.
+At the same time, by computing the effective Hamiltonian series up to appropriate order in $1/\omega$, our method allows one to determine the stroboscopic time evolution up to any desired accuracy.
+Since our approach combines the advantageous features of the RWA with the ability to achieve arbitrarily high accuracy, we call our effective Hamiltonian method the ``exact'' rotating wave approximation.